rvega/Fan-Control-Daemon/README.md

 **Ubuntu**

-For systemd based init systems (Ubuntu 16.04+), the file mbpfan.service has been provided.
+For systemd based init systems (Ubuntu 16.04+), see the systemd section below.
-For using it, execute:

-    sudo cp mbpfan.service /etc/systemd/system/
-    sudo systemctl enable mbpfan.service

 For upstart based init systems (Ubuntu before 16.04), an example upstart job has been provided.
 For using it, execute: